AUDIY/libsndfile-samples/README.md

 Samples for reading &amp; writing audio data which use [libsndfile](https://github.com/libsndfile/libsndfile).

 ## Overview
-This is the samples to programmers make understand who use [libsndfile](https://github.com/libsndfile/libsndfile).
+This is the samples which use [libsndfile](https://github.com/libsndfile/libsndfile).
 These samples are used basic functions in the libsndfile programming interface.
+I wish it makes the programmer understood how to use libsndfile.
+Issues, Pull requests, Stars and Forks are welcome!

 ## Sample lists
 libsndfile programming interface is described in [this link](http://libsndfile.github.io/libsndfile/api.html).